Polityka

 Polityka (/pl/, Politics) is a centre-left weekly news magazine in Poland.
 It had a circulation of 95,300 during 2021.
-Polityka has a slightly intellectual, socially liberal profile, setting it apart from the more conservative Wprost and the glossier approach of Newsweek Poland.
+Polityka has a socially liberal profile, targeting the intelligentsia, setting it apart from the more conservative Wprost and the glossier approach of Newsweek Polska.

 Prominent editors and permanent contributors have included Adam Krzemiński, Janina Paradowska, Daniel Passent, Adam Szostkiewicz, Jacek Żakowski, Ryszard Kapuściński, Jerzy Urban, and Krzysztof Zanussi.

 History and profile

 Established in 1957, after Stalinism had subsided in Poland, Polityka slowly developed a reputation for moderately critical journalism, promoting an economical way of thinking, although always remaining within the communist-imposed boundaries that still constrained the press.
-Notably, Polityka was launched to replace the more radical Po prostu (1947–1957).
+Notably, Polityka was launched to replace the more radically liberal Po prostu (1947–1957).